-As part of our Voya Cares program to support the special needs community, we launched a pilot program earlier this year with a subset of Voya Financial advisors to address this specific need.
-The purpose was to provide advisors with training on important aspects of financial planning for this population, including government benefits, special needs trusts, ABLE Accounts, insurance and savings options.
+As part of our Voya Cares program to support the special needs community, we launched a pilot program earlier this year with a subset of Voya financial professionals to address this specific need.
+The purpose was to provide financial professionals with training on important aspects of financial planning for this population, including government benefits, special needs trusts, ABLE Accounts, insurance and savings options.

 Employers Can Help on Many Levels

-Advice from an experienced advisor is essential for caregivers and individuals with disabilities.
+Advice from an experienced financial professional is essential for caregivers and individuals with disabilities.
 As a large employer, we recognize that many individuals seek out resources, financial education and support through the workplace – and we understand that the support required can be multi-faceted.

 The emotional toll of caregiving or living with a disability is often unintentionally overlooked by employers.
 Voya data shows that only 28 percent of American workers surveyed have an employer that offers financial and retirement planning resources for individuals and caregivers facing these challenges.5